retaildevcrews/pib-gitops/README.md

 # clear the targets if not []
 flt targets clear

-# add the central region as a target
+# add your cluster as a target
 flt targets add yourClusterName

 # deploy the changes